z0ccc/LocateJS/README.md

 Although adding multiple random languages will help obscure your location, it's not the best idea as it will give you a very unique [device fingerprint](https://en.wikipedia.org/wiki/Device_fingerprint).

-It's also a good idea to make sure your connection data matches your system data because if there are contradictions in the data it would reveal that some of your data is inaccurate.
+It's also a good idea to make sure your connection data matches your system data because if there are contradictions it would reveal that you are attempting to hide your location.

 ## Dev